magnetrwn/raylib-bubbles/README.md

 Available as a public member of `GameBoard`, the `Bubble` class is a simple container for bubble color (including empty space) and tracking the number of neighbors with non-empty bubble color.
 It provides operators to generate self-documenting code, but should not be used outside of the `GameBoard` abstraction.

+### Action

+An action is something that takes place on the window with bubbles, but is not snapped to the board grid.
+This is essential to allow effects and animations to be displayed.

 **TODO**